 - If you’re in a car with someone who’s distracted with texting or anything else, DON’T HESITATE to tell them to stop.

-- If you’re involved in either end of a DUI or Distracted Driving incident, contact an experienced DUI defense lawyer immediately to seek help.
+- If you’re involved in either end of a DUI or Distracted Driving incident, contact an experienced criminal defense lawyer immediately to seek help.